Turmeric Shots Recipe

 Fresh turmeric is easier for your body to absorb than ground turmeric, since it contains its own natural oils.
 Even so, it's great to include some black pepper in your food throughout the day to aid absorption.

 Hello from the middle of a loooooog juice cleanse.
 I'm Januarying so hard it'll be mid-February before it's all said and done.
 More on the details of the cleanse and my tenuous (if high-energy!) grasp on sanity in a later post.
 But today, here's a great little recipe for your juicer that you'll love incorporating into your real-life eating (or hey, your next juice cleanse).

-This recipe makes two to three cups, which you can store in a tightly sealed jar in the fridge for up to three days, especially if you use a masticating juicer like mine.
+This recipe makes two to three cups of turmeric shots, which you can store in a tightly sealed jar in the fridge for up to three days, especially if you use a masticating juicer like mine.
 Or freeze in ice cube trays and then transfer to a zip-top bag to store in the freezer for up to a month.
-You’ll lose a bit of nutrient value this way, but they’ll still be little powerhouses and MUCH better for you than anything or anyONE else orange I can think of.
+You'll lose a bit of nutrient value this way, but they'll still be little powerhouses and MUCH better for you than anything or anyONE else orange I can think of.

 - 2 pieces turmeric (2 to 3 inches each)

 - 1 3-inch piece ginger